Pretrained Optimization Model for Zero-Shot Black Box Optimization

 \section{Introduction}

-A Black Box Optimization (BBO) algorithm is designed to address black box optimization problems, including tasks like hyperparameter optimization (HPO) \cite{hutter2019automated}, neuroevolution \cite{such2017deep}, neural architecture search (NAS) \cite{9305984}, multi-objective optimization \cite{deb2002fast}, and multi-task optimization \cite{bali2019multifactorial}.
+Black box optimization, including tasks like hyperparameter optimization (HPO) \cite{hutter2019automated}, neuroevolution \cite{such2017deep,chen2024symbol,ma2023metabox}, neural architecture search (NAS) \cite{9305984}, and algorithm selection \cite{guo2024deep}, is very important.
 In these scenarios, the algorithm can evaluate $f(\mathbf{x})$ for any solution $\mathbf{x}$; however, access to additional information about $f$, such as the Hessian and gradients, is unavailable.

-In light of the "No Free Lunch Theorem" \cite{wolpert1997no}, it is recognized that no single algorithm can universally excel across all scenarios.
-Therefore, addressing diverse BBO problems necessitates the tailored design of specific algorithms to achieve satisfactory performance.
+Addressing diverse BBO problems necessitates the tailored design of specific algorithms to achieve satisfactory performance.
 Crafting these algorithms typically demands substantial expertise.
-Presently, researchers heavily rely on manual engineering for BBO algorithm design \cite{liu2023large}.
-In this manual design paradigm, the process involves "trial and error" guided by past "optimization experience" \cite{gamperle2002parameter,ronkkonen2005real,tvrdik2006competitive}.
-However, this approach is cumbersome, and the subjective nature of "optimization experience" introduces variability across individuals, posing a risk of domain overfitting.
-Furthermore, the resulting optimization strategy tends to exhibit limited generalization ability when applied to new tasks.
+Therefore, it is crucial to ensure reliable and robust performance of the optimizer in various applications, called zero-shot optimization.
+Zero-shot optimization involves optimizing a target task that was not seen during training, aiming to provide the optimal solution without or with minimal adjustments to the optimizer.

-In recent years, pretrained optimization models, a pivotal facet of AutoML \cite{hutter2019automated}, have shown promise in overcoming the limitations of human-designed BBO algorithms.
-These models, general-purpose optimizers learning from the experience of optimizing multiple tasks, can be applied directly or fine-tuned to efficiently address new optimization tasks. \cite{chen2022towards,krishnamoorthy2022generative,krishnamoorthy2023diffusion} employ Transformer or diffusion models to pretrain model-based optimizers using offline datasets.
-While effective, these methods primarily fit optimization trajectories of other BBO algorithms to a specific task, potentially requiring retraining for new tasks, limiting their generalizability.
-Subsequently, \cite{lange2023discovering1} introduced two bilevel optimization frameworks for meta-learning evolution strategy (ES) and genetic algorithm (GA).
-Furthermore, they still grapple with the curse of dimensionality \cite{chen2015measuring} attributed to nonconvex objectives in the outer loop and the constrained search strategy derived from optimization trajectories.
+The studies \cite{chen2022towards,krishnamoorthy2022generative,krishnamoorthy2023diffusion} employed Transformer or diffusion models to pretrain model-based optimizers using offline datasets.
+While effective, these methods primarily fit optimization trajectories of other BBO algorithms to a specific task, potentially requiring retraining for new tasks, limiting their ability to zero-shot optimization.
+Subsequently, \cite{lange2023discovering,lange2023discovering2} introduced two learned optimization frameworks for meta-learning evolution strategy (ES) and genetic algorithm (GA).
+However, the performance of these two methods on zero-shot optimization is weaker than that of CMA-ES \cite{hansen2016cma} (see Section \ref{result}).